Economics and Finance Major

 Did You Know?

-• Select finance students manage the Jaguar Investment Fund, a stock portfolio worth more than $1 million.
+• Select finance students manage the Jaguar Investment Fund and USA fund, a stock portfolio worth more than $2 million.

 • The Mitchell College of Business has 11 Bloomberg Terminals, and students can obtain a Bloomberg Terminal Certification.